armstrong/armstrong.apps.embeds/README.rst

 Response objects have a standard interface, it doesn't even matter where that photo came from.
 Instagram and TwitPic behave the same.

-Note: This concept of provider apathy hinges on the ``Type``.
+Note: This concept of provider apathy hinges on the ``EmbedType``.
 We can only treat like types the same or fall back to something generic for all embeds.
 If the provider or the backend reports a Flickr URL as a "link" type, even though we know in our hearts it's a "photo", it won't use the photo-specific templates.

 Now for some examples.
 Since `ArmLayout`_ was designed for this purpose, we'll use it.
 It provides a ``render_model`` template tag that takes an object and a